Admission Requirements for Physical Therapy, Transitional DPT

 - Brief essay articulating goals for DPT study

 - Official TOEFL (minimum 80 overall; minimum 21 for writing, 18 for all other sections) or IELTS (minimum 6.5 Band score, no individual score below 5.5).
-Official results from the TOEFL or IELTS are required for all students for whom English is a second language or who have not earned degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
+Official results from the TOEFL or IELTS are required for all students for whom English is a second language or who have not earned degrees or diplomas from post-secondary institutions in English-speaking countries. *If a student can provide documentation showing that their Physical Therapy education (bachelor’s and/or master’s degree) was completed in English, we will waive the TOEFL requirement.

 In addition, all applicants must meet the following requirements: